 In this Section we show how the original three-dimensional model can be reduced to just two active dimensions.
 For some structures we can make the observation that the temperature does not vary along one coordinate direction, say along the z direction.
 Figure 6.1 shows a disk of thickness Δz .
-It is a slice of a structure of an unchanging cross-section which is very along in the z direction compared to the transverse dimensions (some authors call this "infinitely long", evidently with a bagfull of grains of salt).
-If the temperature distribution does not depend on the z direction, and if we can neglect what is happening near the end sections, the component of the temperature gradient along the z direction will be negligible, $\partial T/\partial z = 0$.
-This does not necessarily mean that the z component of the heat flux is also zero: the partial derivatives $\partial T/\partial x$, and $\partial T/\partial y$ multiply the first two columns in row three of (5.14) to yield
+It is a slice of a structure of an unchanging cross-section which is very along in the z direction compared to the transverse dimensions.
+If we can neglect what is happening near the end sections, and if the component of the temperature gradient along the z direction is be negligible, $\partial T/\partial z \approx 0$, a necessary condition for the formulation of a simplified model is met.
+However, it is not a sufficient condition as it does not necessarily mean that the z component of the heat flux is also zero: the partial derivatives $\partial T/\partial x$, and $\partial T/\partial y$ multiply the first two columns in row three of (5.14) to yield

-Fig. 6.1.
-Diagram of the heat conduction model
+Figure 6.2: Diagram of the heat conduction model